akshxyjagtap/ML-Projects/NETFLIX/README.md

 ps.
-As github does not renders all visualisation and  dashboards and sometimes fails to load code so kindly open project from this link -  [ONLINE NB VIEWER](http://nbviewer.ipython.org/github/akshxyjagtap/Data-Science/blob/85f26f2b65c7d12061aa99ef4925b9c844dbaed5/NETFLIX/code/NETFLIX%20_EDA.ipynb) it will take a min or two.
+As github does not renders all visualisation and  dashboards and sometimes fails to load code so kindly open project from this link - [KAGGLE](https://www.kaggle.com/akshxy/netflix-exploratory-data-analysis) or  [ONLINE NB VIEWER](http://nbviewer.ipython.org/github/akshxyjagtap/Data-Science/blob/85f26f2b65c7d12061aa99ef4925b9c844dbaed5/NETFLIX/code/NETFLIX%20_EDA.ipynb) it takes a min or two.